benhoyt/benhoyt.github.com/writings/micropledge.md

 We used PayPal as our payment system.
 Back then it was one of the few providers that let you pay money *out* to others.
 However, we didn't read their fine print carefully enough when starting: the short version is that PayPal does *not* like you holding money in trust.
 But more on that below.

-We got a small amount of money from angel investors: about NZ$10,000 from family and NZ$60,000 from a friend (TODO: check).
+We got a small amount of money from angel investors: about NZ$10,000 from family and NZ$60,000 from a friend.
 At the time we estimated that investment as worth a third of the company, so we founders kept a two-thirds share between us.
-This money was enough to pay small salaries for the three of us for a few months while we developed it full time.
+This money was enough to pay minimal living costs for the three of us while we developed it full time.

 Looking back, that period was a lot of fun: working with my brothers on our very own startup, learning Python, SQL, and web development.